adap/flower/enhancements/0002-20221026-experimental-rest-transport-layer.md

 ### Goals

 - *Increase infrastructure compatibility.* default configurations of common cloud infrastructure stacks.
+  - *Be compatible with caching infrastructure.*
+  - *Support CORS.*
 - *Increase client platform compatibility.* Flower clients should be able to run on platforms that are not well-supported by gRPC.
 - *Support proxy servers.* Enable client/server connections to go through proxy servers that may or may not alter the request, for example, to conceal the client's IP address from the server.
-- *Optional client identity.* Clients should be able to remain anonymous, client identity should be an optional component that users of the framework can opt for depending on the needs of their workload.
+- *Keep client identity optional.* Clients should be able to remain anonymous, client identity should be an optional component that users of the framework can opt for depending on the needs of their workload.
+- *Prevent clients from poisoning the model.*
+- *Limit server-side knowledge about individual clients.*

 ### Non-Goals